Last Updated on January 30, 2026 by George Pavlopoulos

 These four lines circumnavigate the city of Venice.
 They are all great options for either catching a corresponding Vaporetto from another spot or going to the other edge of town without walking.

 All four lines start from Fondamente Nova and travel around the historical center.
 However, they don’t cross the Grand Canal.
-Line 4 brings you also to Murano, while line 5 travels to Lido.
+Line 4 also brings you to Murano, while line 5 travels to Lido.

 Lastly, lines 4.2 and 5.2 travel clockwise, while lines 4.1 and 5.1 move counterclockwise.
 Therefore, see where you are heading to avoid long travel times.